danx123/macan-productivity-suite/README.md

 Download the latest release asset appropriate for your operating system.
 Extract the archive (if applicable) and launch the application.
 ---
-## Changelog v4.0.0
+## Changelog v4.1.0
-1. Macan Notes Pro v6.4.0
+1. Macan Reader v5.7.0
-- Fixed file not opened
-- Optimized Copilot
+- Optimized print preview

 ---